pl3onasm/AADS/algorithms/sorting/bucket-sort/README.md

-# Bucket Sort
+# ${\color{cadetblue} \text{Bucket sort}}$

-Bucket sort is a linear-time sorting algorithm that sorts elements by distributing them into buckets based on their values, and then sorting the elements in each bucket.
-The expected linear-time performance is achieved by the fact that bucket sort assumes that the input is drawn from a uniform distribution, such that the input can be distributed evenly over the buckets and the size of each bucket remains small, allowing for sorting a bucket to be performed in expected constant time.
+Bucket sort is a ${\color{darkseagreen} \text{linear-time}}$ sorting algorithm that sorts elements by distributing them into buckets based on their values, and then sorting the elements in each bucket.
+The expected linear-time performance is achieved by the fact that bucket sort assumes that the input is drawn from a ${\color{darkseagreen} \text{uniform distribution}}$, such that the input can be distributed evenly over the buckets and the size of each bucket remains small, allowing for sorting a bucket to be performed in expected constant time.

 It is particularly useful when the input is uniformly distributed over a range like $[0,1)$, because then the elements can be immediately inserted into their respective buckets, but it can be made to work on any range.
-Usually, buckets are implemented as linked lists, which are then individually sorted with an insertion sort[^1] adapted to work on linked lists.
+Usually, buckets are implemented as ${\color{darkseagreen} \text{linked lists}}$, which are then individually sorted with an insertion sort[^1] adapted to work on linked lists.
 Once all the buckets are sorted, the elements are concatenated together to form the sorted output array.

 The implementation of bucket sort in this folder is based on the pseudocode in CLRS, and sorts an array of uniformly distributed floating-point numbers in the range $[0,1)$.